Donald Trump Avoids Blaming Russia After Intel Briefing

-President–elect Donald Trump met Friday afternoon with leaders of the nation’s intelligence community, who briefed him on the role they believe Russia played in meddling with the U.S. presidential election.
+President–elect Donald Trump met Friday afternoon with top intelligence officials, who briefed him on the role they believe Russia played in cyberattacks related to the U.S. presidential election.

 Trump released a statement following the meeting, calling the talks “constructive” and emphasizing that he has “tremendous respect for the work and service done by the men and women of [the intelligence] community to our great nation.”